Radio News Hub: History

 Radio News Hub's national weather bulletins broadcast every hour on Boom Radio.

 In January 2023, Radio News Hub was acquired by Markettiers4DC, a broadcasting PR agency.

 On 13 February 2023 it was announced that Radio News Hub had become an official partner of the Radio Academy.
 The agreement meant Radio News Hub would be the official partners for the 2023 Radio Festival and the 2023 Audio and Radio Industry Awards.
+On 22 March 2023, David Prever the breakfast show presenter at BBC Radio Oxford, announced he would be joining Radio News Hub as their Head of Programming.
+On 7 March 2024, Howard Hughes joined Radio News Hub to present news bulletins for a day to mark the company's ninth anniversary.

+On 15 October 2024, it was announced that Radio News Hub had appointed Lee Allestone as their Commercial Director.
+On 22 November 2024, Radio News Hub announced they had hired Ricky Durkin as their Head of Content and Dave McMullan as News Editor.

+On 3 February 2025, Radio News Hub launched a worldwide hourly news service, delivering news to radio stations in their native languages.